 ESD fiscal staff and representatives from the Office of Superintendent of Public Instruction meet regularly to make sure accounting guidance remains current and appropriate to meet the needs of intended users.
 Subsequent revisions of the manual reflect many of the applicable generally accepted accounting principles (GAAP) published by the Governmental Accounting Standards Board.
-Legal references provided in this edition are those in effect as of December 2018.
+Legal references provided in this edition are those in effect as of December 2022.
+This page left blank intentionally.